PRECIOUS-Gold rallies as dollar retreats from multi-month highs

 * Dollar retreats from 16-month highs

-* Platinum hits highest since July 9 (Updates prices, adds comments)
+* Platinum hits highest since July 9 (Updates prices)

 By Swati Verma

-The dollar index, which measures the U.S. unit against a basket of six major currencies, was down 0.7 percent, falling from a 16-month high hit in the previous session on the back of continued U.S. economic strength.
+The dollar index, which measures the U.S. unit against a basket of six major currencies, fell 0.7 percent, dropping from a 16-month high hit in the previous session on the back of continued U.S. economic strength.

 Gold had hit its lowest since Oct.
 11 on Wednesday at $1,211.52 per ounce.